willhansen/RoyaltyOffRevenueLicense/README.md

 ### Open source

-By which, we mean anyone can see the source code, not necessarily free to use ("Free Software" here refers to that).
+By which, we mean anyone can see the source code, not necessarily free to use.
+Distinct from the fully capitalized "Open Source", which comes with additional baggage.

 If someone can read, compile, and run the code, all on their local machine, they can trust that they know what they're running.
 It's well established that open source code is generally more secure than closed source code.

 ### Anyone can contribute

 With open source code, anyone can code up improvements to a library or application.
-One of the great strengths of Free Software projects is that those people can easily contribute back to the project with a fork or pull request.
+One of the great strengths of Free Software projects is that those people can easily contribute back to the project with a fork or pull request, even without the permission of the original developer.

 ### Modifications to the code must be disclosed

 There is a lot of duplicated work done by multiple companies trying to accomplish the same thing.
-They all hide their code, and work is wasted.
+They all hide their code, and the same work is done multiple times independently.
 By forcing disclosure of code modifications, that duplicate work is eliminated.

-On the other hand, when that disclosed code can be used for free by competitors, a tragedy of the commons arises, where everyone but the first person to put in the work gets all the benefit for free.
-There needs to be a way to put a price tag on the disclosed code, so both duplicate work and a tragedy of the commons can be avoided.
+On the other hand, when that disclosed code can be used for free by competitors, a free rider problem arises, where everyone but the first person to put in the work gets all the benefit for free.
+There needs to be a way to put a price tag on the disclosed code, so both duplicate work and a free rider problem can be avoided.

 ### Costs money